kartikeysinha/Instagram_Scraper/README.md

 # Instagram_Scraper
-Used to scape individual posts on Instagram and retrieve all the comments on the post
+Istagram Scraper can be used to scrape individual public posts on instagram and extract all their comments in a nice excel format.
+Useage: python ./scraper.py post-url total-load-more-clicks